Missouri Maritime Law Firm Protecting Your Rights

 How are Barge Accidents Compensated?

 Maritime workers are protected by government regulations.
-These regulations outline specific criteria that is important in determining how you will be compensated after an accident or injury.
+These regulations outline specific criteria that are important in determining how you will be compensated after an accident or injury.

 Your Missouri barge accident lawyer at Willis Law Firm will gather all the necessary information to determine if you qualify for compensation and, if so, what legislation and requirements apply to your claim.
 For example, The Jones Act provides maritime workers compensation but only if the accident or injury happened on navigable waters.